Crime Traveller

 Each fugitive listed is presumed innocent until proven guilty in a court of law.

-Human trafficking is a form of modern day slavery that involves controlling a person through force, fraud or coercion to exploit the victim.
-Traffickers may recruit, harbor or transport a victim in order to exploit them for labor, sexual exploitation or both.
-Thousands of teenagers, women and girls as young as 12-14 years old have been forced into sex trafficking prostitution throughout Texas, with the largest numbers of human trafficking activity located throughout Houston’s metropolitan areas.
+Human trafficking is a form of modern-day slavery that involves controlling a person through force, fraud, or coercion to exploit the victim.
+Traffickers may recruit, harbor, or transport a victim in order to exploit them for labor, sexual exploitation, or both.
+Thousands of teenagers, women, and girls as young as 12-14 years old have been forced into sex trafficking prostitution throughout Texas, with the largest numbers of human trafficking activity located throughout Houston’s metropolitan areas.

 During the conference, a Houston Police representative said the department will aggressively pursue anyone who pays money to have sex with trafficked victims.
-Some traffickers prefer children 12-14 years old to sell on to clients who prefer younger children.
+Some traffickers prefer children 12-14 years old to sell to clients who prefer younger children.
 “16 is too old, they’re getting these babies,” stated Jamie Lynn Gibson, a survivor of sex trafficking, beginning when she was just 14.

-If you or someone you know is in immediate danger contact the Houston Police Department Vice Division at 713-308-8600 or FBI’s National Human Trafficking Hotline directly at: 1-888-373-7888
+If you or someone you know is in immediate danger contact the Houston Police Department Vice Division at 713-308-8600 or FBI’s National Human Trafficking Hotline directly at 1-888-373-7888

 Image: Harris County Sheriff’s Office – https://www.harriscountyso.org/